 - Priority Pass Select membership for access to airport lounges

-You’ll have to run the numbers yourself, but for many folks the additional benefits of the Sapphire Reserve offset the annual fee.
-For example, the $300 travel credit effectively makes the Sapphire Reserve annual fee $150 ($450 annual fee – $300 travel credit).
-And having the Chase Sapphire Reserve increases the value of all your Chase Ultimate Rewards points, which is ideal for folks who hold the Chase trifecta!
+You’ll have to run the numbers yourself, but for many folks the additional benefits of the Chase Sapphire Reserve offset the annual fee.
+For example, the $300 travel credit effectively makes the Sapphire Reserve annual fee $250 ($550 annual fee – $300 travel credit).
+Having the Chase Sapphire Reserve in your pocket also increases the value of all your Chase Ultimate Rewards points, which is ideal for folks who hold the Chase trifecta.

-When you sign-up for the Ink Business Cash, you’ll earn $500 cash back (50,000 Chase Ultimate Rewards points!) after spending $3,000 on purchases in the first 3 months of account opening.
+When you sign-up for the Ink Business Cash, you’ll earn $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening..
 This is the highest bonus I’ve ever seen on this card.

-Because you’ll have a Sapphire branded card (Step 1 above), you’ll have the ability to move points from your Ink Business Cash account and then transfer them directly to travel partners.
-Here’s a step-by-step video guide to combining points.
+Because you’ll have a Sapphire branded card (if you followed Step 1, above), you’ll have the ability to move points from your Ink Business Cash account and then transfer them directly to travel partners.

 Having the Ink Business Cash also gives you access to additional bonus spending categories.
 You’ll earn: